engineering team reviewing supplier drawings and production details during a China factory visit

 Most companies repeat the same mistakes:

-Relying on presentation instead of validation
+• relying on presentation instead of validation

-Skipping technical verification
+• skipping technical verification

-Confusing communication with alignment
+• confusing communication with engineering alignment

-Ignoring outsourcing risk
+• ignoring outsourcing risk

-Leaving without structured review
+• leaving without structured review

-The Real Cost of a Bad Visit
+The Real Cost Of A Bad Visit

 A factory visit does not fail because the factory was bad.